Want to help spread awareness of misophonia? Wish that it was more well-known?

 The forum is a message board with these sections:

 The message board is in need of someone to take the reins and promote the forum and oversee its operation.
 This is an opportunity to make a significant contribution to the misophonia community.
 This forum is a self-contained Facebook-alternative.
 It offers an organized, searchable interactive information and social experience.
 The support forum currently has 4,755 members.
 Curious?
 Check it out here: http://www.misophonia.com/Forum

-Did you see something that you would like to do?
-Send an email to firstname.lastname@example.org and introduce yourself and explain what you’re interested in.
+Did you find a suggestion that sounds interesting to you?
+Send an email to email@example.com and introduce yourself and explain what you’re interested in.
 You’ll receive a quick and friendly reply.